The OG Hayabusa is ballistic even today

 The Hayabusa was particularly impressive compared to rivals of the day above 140 mph, where its big power and class-leading aerodynamic could really enable the Hayabusa to gap and pull away from competitors.

-For example, the Acceleration from 140-180 mph for the Hayabusa is an impressive 11.6 seconds but is somewhat short of a 2015 R1’s time of around 8 seconds.
+For example, the Acceleration from 140-180 mph for the Gen 1 Suzuki Hayabusa is an impressive 11.6 seconds but is somewhat short of a 2015 R1’s time of around 8 seconds.

-Suzuki Hayabusa Top Speed
+Suzuki Hayabusa Top Speed is 190.77 mph

-Top speeds for the unrestricted non-gentleman’s agreement spec Suzuki Hayabusa is a contentious subject.
+Top speeds for the unrestricted (non-gentleman’s) agreement spec Suzuki Hayabusa is a contentious subject.

-But of course, different atmospheric conditions, marginal differences between bikes, and different riders of varying size are all variables that contribute to different measured top speeds.
+But of course, different atmospheric conditions, marginal differences between bikes, and different riders of varying sizes are all variables that contribute to different measured top speeds.

-For argument’s sake, we can safely say that the unrestricted Hayabusa is a 190 mph plus motorcycle bone stock, and our Hayabusa hit an impressive 190.77 mph.
+For argument’s sake, we can safely say that the unrestricted Hayabusa is a 190 mph plus motorcycle bone stock, and our Suzuki Hayabusa hit an impressive top speed of 190.77 mph.

-Most runways are around two miles long, so of course an extra few mph could be achieved if at Nardo or at 3am on a dead straight endless highway devoid of traffic.
+Most runways are around two miles long, so of course, an extra few mph could be achieved if at Nardo or at 3 am on a dead straight endless highway devoid of traffic.

-In the age of 200 horsepower plus motorcycles, the original Hayabusa still evokes fear and respect from all even 20 plus years on.
-New Hayabusa vs H2R HERE
+In the age of 200 horsepower plus motorcycles, the original Hayabusa still evokes fear and respect from all even twenty-plus years on.

 |99-07 Suzuki GSX-R1300 Acceleration|